krady21/compiler-explorer.nvim/README.md

 ## Commands
-The suggested way to use [compiler-explorer.nvim](https://github.com/krady21/compiler-explorer.nvim) is through the vim commands it provides.
+The suggested way to use [compiler-explorer.nvim](https://github.com/krady21/compiler-explorer.nvim) is through the vim commands provided.
 You can refer to `:h compiler-explorer-commands` or the table below:

 | Command | Description | Called from |